Transaction Anatomy

 Input: any standard Bitcoin output

 The funding wallet needs the Ladder Script library (or the engine/RPC) to compute the conditions_root from the desired conditions.
-Each output is just 8 bytes; the shared root is 33 bytes per transaction.
+Each output is just 8 bytes on the wire; the 32-byte shared root is carried once per transaction; per-coin chainstate cost drops to 3 bytes after compression.

 Spending (coins leave)

-Output: another TX_MLSC output (8 bytes value only)
+Output: another MLSC output (8 bytes value only)

-The node verifies the Merkle proof, merges conditions with witness, and evaluates the ladder.
+The node fetches the conditions_root from the synthetic UTXO entry of the creating tx, verifies the Merkle proof, merges conditions with witness, and evaluates the ladder.

 5. Verification flow

-1. Node sees tx version 4, input spending a TX_MLSC output
+1. Node sees tx version 4 (RUNG_TX), input spending an MLSC output (0xDF SPK)

 7. Extracts pubkeys from witness blocks (merkle_pub_key)